chepyego/chepyego/README.md

 Hi, I'm Jemimah Chepyego

 I'm a Ruby on Rails Developer who enjoys building real-world applications that solve practical problems.<br>
-Current Project: A booking system built for nail technicians, with a flexible architecture that allows it to be adapted for yoga trainers, salons, and personal coaches.
+I'm currently working on  A booking system built for nail technicians, with a flexible architecture that allows it to be adapted for yoga trainers, salons, and personal coaches.

 I love:
 - 🛠 Building full-stack apps with Rails
 - 🎨 Crafting responsive frontends